bigbass1997/ShapeShooter/README.md

 ------
 __APIs/Engines__
 This project uses LibGDX as its "engine".
-If you have any issues importing the source into a runnable project on eclipse,
+If you have any issues importing the source into a runnable project on eclipse, please submit an [issue](https://github.com/bigbass1997/ShapeShooter/issues).
-please notify me by email at: bigbass1997.website@gmail.com.

 Thanks!